miguelandy875/alx-pre_course/README.md

-Hi, I’m Andy miguel
+<---Hi, I’m Andy miguel--->

-I’m currently an undergraduate in software engineering
+<---I’m currently an undergraduate in software engineering--->

-and I've joined the ALX Software Engineering Programme.
+<---and I've joined the ALX Software Engineering Programme.--->